-- Written Oath for Volunteer Participation - Volunteer Release and Waiver of Liability (signed original) - Parental Authorization for Treatment of, and Travel with, a Minor Child (Signed original.
-Required for minor participants.) - Photocopy of your passport (photo and passport number page)
+- Written Oath for Volunteer Participation - Volunteer Release and Waiver of Liability (signed original) - Code of Conduct (signed original) - Parental Authorization for Treatment of, and Travel with, a Minor Child (Signed original.
+Required for minor participants.) - Photocopy of your passport (only required for teams going to Vietnam or Sri Lanka)

-Those who are handicapped, pregnant, have chronic diseases or other conditions that need special attentions during the program should declare the details on the registration form.
+^{}Those who are handicapped, pregnant, have chronic diseases or other conditions that need special attentions during the program should declare the details on the registration form.

 The hard copy documents should then be forwarded to your sending coordinator by the team leader by post.

 Post to (if not otherwise indicated):

-Habitat for Humanity Japan 301 Assorti Shinjuku 5, 5-11-25 Shinjuku Shinjuku-ku, Tokyo 160-0022
+Habitat for Humanity Japan

+301 Assorti Shinjuku 5, 5-11-25 Shinjuku Shinjuku-ku,

+Tokyo 160-0022